DarleneSepulveda/lis786-GardenProject/about.md

 ### About The Garden Project

-The Garden Project is an online store where you can purchase shirts and other assortments of clothing that carry designs personally created by Darlene.
+>The Garden Project is an online store where you can purchase shirts and other assortments of clothing that carry designs personally created by Darlene.
 As the name implies, every drawing is Garden theme and carries mostly[^1] flower artworks.

-[^1]: Warning: You might see a watering can!
+*Warning: You might see a watering can!*